PlutoLang/plutolang.github.io/docs/New Features/Object-Oriented Programming.md

 print(human.name) -- "John"
 ```

+Note that if you have a local variable (or function argument) called "parent", the `parent` expression will defer to it.

 ## Constructor Promotion

 Because a common task of `__construct` methods is to assign the value of arguments to table fields, Pluto provides a simple syntax to reduce this boilerplate: